Nikhilesh8102/Full-Stack/README.md

 # Full-Stack
-This is where I store all the work related to full stack.
+This is where I host all the work related to full stack.